 The Castel Sant'Angelo, originally known as the Mausoleum of Hadrian, was built between 123 and 139 AD under the direction of the architect Decrianus.
 It was designed as a mausoleum for Emperor Hadrian and his family, inspired by the Mausoleum of Augustus.
 The original mausoleum consisted of a square base and a cylindrical building, with a tower containing three burial chambers.
 After Hadrian's death, the mausoleum became the final resting place for several emperors and their families.

-In the 5th century AD, the Mausoleum of Hadrian underwent a significant transformation.
-Due to the shifting political and security needs of Rome during a tumultuous period of decline and invasions, the mausoleum was converted into a military fortress.
-Emperor Honorius played a crucial role in this transformation by incorporating the building into the Aurelian Walls, enhancing Rome's defensive capabilities.
-This fortified structure, which would later be known as Castellum Crescentii in the Middle Ages, successfully protected the Vatican from the Vandals of Genseric's plundering in 455 AD.
-By the early 6th century, the building had taken on another role as a state prison, utilized by Theodoric.
+Learn more about the Mausoleum of HadrianDue to the shifting political and security needs of Rome during a tumultuous period of decline and invasions, the mausoleum was converted into a military fortress.
+Emperor Honorius played a pivotal role in incorporating the building into Aurelian Walls, strengthening Rome's defenses.
+This fortified structure, later known as Castellum Crescentii in the Middle Ages, successfully protected the Vatican from the Vandals of Genseric's plundering in 455 AD.
+In the early 6th century, Theodoric repurposed the building, turning it into a state prison.

+In 590 AD, during a plague, Pope Gregory I had a vision of the Archangel Michael sheathing his sword over the castle, symbolizing the plague's end.
+This vision led to the castle being named Castel Sant'Angelo.
+Throughout the Middle Ages, it served as a sanctuary for popes, reachable from the Lateran through a secure passage.
 Popes transformed it into a residence and refuge, fortifying it against external threats.
 It was also used as a prison for political prisoners.
 The most famous prisoner was the Italian adventurer Benvenuto Cellini.

 The history of Castel Sant'Angelo is significant in reflecting the diverse historical phases of Rome, from the imperial age to the Middle Ages, and from the Renaissance to modern times.
 Initially a mausoleum for Emperor Hadrian, it later served as a fortress and castle, and then became a prison and place of execution.
 Today, it is a museum and a testament to the city's rich history.